-Let $\mathbb{M}$ be the Monster finite simple group.
-Let $V^\natural$ be the Moonshine module of Frenkel, Lepowsky and Meurman \cite{FLM}, a graded vertex operator algebra with $\Aut(V^\natural)=\mathbb{M}$.
-With the construction of~$V^\natural$, Frenkel, Lepowsky and Meurman proved the McKay--Thompson conjecture \cite{Th}, that there exists an infinite dimensional $\mathbb M$-module whose graded dimension is the normalized elliptic modular invariant~$J(q)$.
-In their seminal work \cite{FLM}, they also partially settled the Conway--Norton Monstrous Moonshine conjecture \cite{CN} by proving it for a subgroup $C$ of $\mathbb M$ which is an extension of the Conway group Co$_1$ by a certain extraspecial 2-group.
+Let $\mathbb{M}$ be the Monster finite simple group and let $V^\natural$ be the Moonshine module of Frenkel, Lepowsky and Meurman \cite{FLM}, a vertex operator algebra with $\Aut(V^\natural)=\mathbb{M}$.
+With the construction of~$V^\natural$, Frenkel, Lepowsky and Meurman proved the McKay--Thompson conjecture \cite{Th} that there exists an infinite dimensional $\mathbb M$-module whose graded dimension is the normalized elliptic modular invariant~$J(q)$.
+In their seminal work \cite{FLM}, they also partially settled the Conway--Norton Monstrous Moonshine conjecture \cite{CN} by proving it for a particular subgroup of $\mathbb M$ that is an extension of the Conway group Co$_1$ by a certain extraspecial 2-group.

 The \emph{Monster Lie algebra} $\m$, which also admits an action of the Monster finite simple group $\mathbb{M}$, was constructed by Borcherds \cite{BoPNAS86} as a quotient of the physical space of the vertex algebra $V=V^\natural\otimes V_{{1,1}}$, where $V_{{1,1}}$ is the vertex algebra for the even unimodular 2-dimensional Lorentzian lattice $\text{II}_{1,1}$.
-Using $\frak m$ and the No-ghost Theorem from string theory, Borcherds proved the remaining cases of the Conway--Norton conjecture.
+Borcherds showed that the Monster Lie algebra is isomorphic to $\mathfrak{g}(A)/\mathfrak{z},$ where $\mathfrak g(A)$ is the infinite dimensional Lie algebra associated with the Borcherds Cartan matrix $A$ and $\mathfrak{z}$ is the center of~$\mathfrak g(A)$ (Section~\ref{S-borcherds}).
+Using $\frak m$ and the No-ghost Theorem from string theory~\cite{GT}, Borcherds proved the remaining cases of the Conway--Norton conjecture.
 The Monster Lie algebra was one of the first examples of a new type of Lie algebra introduced by Borcherds, now known as a Borcherds algebra or generalized Kac--Moody algebra.